Dmusketeer/CareConnect/README.md

-CareConnect
+MedAppoint
 =========

-Welcome to CareConnect, the ultimate platform for connecting patients with healthcare providers.
+Welcome to MedAppoint, the ultimate platform for connecting patients with healthcare providers.
 Our mission is to make healthcare more accessible, affordable, and convenient for everyone.

 Features
 --------